 Notices

-Tennessee law (Tennessee Code Annotated § 49-7-1603) requires boards of public universities to give public notice of proposed increases to tuition and mandatory fees charged to in-state undergraduate students at least fifteen (15) days prior to holding a public meeting to adopt the increases.
-Individuals are permitted to provide comments during the fifteen-day period.
+Tennessee law (Tennessee Code Annotated § 49-7-1603) requires boards of public universities to give public notice of proposed increases to tuition and mandatory fees charged to in-state undergraduate students at least 15 days prior to holding a public meeting to adopt the increases.
+Individuals are permitted to provide comments during the 15-day period.

 Explanation for the Proposed Tuition and Mandatory Fee Increase

 Tuition, along with state appropriations, supports 84% of the costs of education and general operations of the University.
-The 3.71% combined proposed tuition and mandatory fee increase will help support the University in its mission to produce well-rounded successful graduates and cutting-edge research.
-Along with the increase, the University is focused on optimizing current resources to provide high student support while maintaining our goal of providing accessible higher-level education.
+The 4.92% combined proposed tuition and mandatory fee increase will help support the University in its mission to produce well-rounded successful graduates and cutting-edge research.
+Along with the increase, the University is focused on optimizing current resources, including possible budget reductions to provide a successful outcome for every student.

-Efforts to Mitigate the Effect of the Tuition and Mandatory Fee Increase on Students
+Efforts Mitigate the Effect of the Tuition and Mandatory Fee Increase on Students

 The following factors are considered when increases in tuition and mandatory fees are proposed: